Building a strong and recognizable brand requires using consistent language throughout an organization’s internal and external communication.

 Even the best brand managers sometimes need a little help to make sure their message matches all the content compliance rules.

-You can be unsure of the tone of voice in your next email blast or simply want to check if you’re using the right brand colors in your presentation.
-Even more importantly, check if your email messages will meet all regulatory requirements.
+You can be unsure of the tone of voice in your next email blast, or you simply want to check if you’re using the right brand colors in your presentation.
+Even more importantly, you might want to check if your email messages are going to meet all regulatory requirements.

-- Familiarize yourself with brand guidelines – All our new hires are introduced to and encouraged to examine detailed brand guidelines.
-This content compliance setting allows everyone to find instructions on logo usage, color schemes, typography, tone of voice, and specific language instructions.
+1. Familiarize yourself with brand guidelines – All our new hires are introduced with and encouraged to examine detailed brand guidelines.
+This setting allows everyone to find instructions on logo usage, color schemes, typography, tone of voice, and specific language instructions.

-- Use approved brand assets – We store all our approved brand assets in Google Workplace and on Figma so everyone from the team can access them at all times.
+2. Use approved brand assets – We store all our approved brand assets in Google Drive and on Figma so everyone from the team can access them at all times.

-- Follow brand tone and messaging – We make sure we communicate consistently with the brand’s tone of voice and messaging guidelines.
+3. Follow brand tone and messaging – We make sure wecommunicate consistently with the brand’s tone of voice and messaging guidelines.
 This content compliance rule contains specific instructions like how friendly we want to sound, whether to use contractions, and how to use the Oxford comma.
-The instructions make sure the content reflects our brand values, personality, and our communication style.
+The instructions make sure that every message body text reflects our brand values, personality, and our communication style.

 Five examples of content compliance settings

-When establishing your company’s content compliance guidelines, it’s good to remember some of the most prominent examples of such settings.
+When establishing your company’s content compliance guidelines, it’s good to have in mind some of the most prominent examples of such settings.

 Here are the five most common examples of content compliance settings: